michoello/tictactoe/README.md

+# 2025-08-19

+Fixed batches work as good as previous "train till wins" approach.
+That opens more flexible approach and possibility to play competition in the future.
+Refactoring is in progress

 # 2025-08-12

 The model finally consistently wins over classifier, thanks to the replay buffer added.
 Running almost 1000 iterations - appr 10 days.